From Amortized to Worst Case Delay in Enumeration Algorithms: Preliminaries

-Complexity measures and the relevant complexity classes for enumeration have first been formally introduced in~\cite{johnson1988generating}.
-The \emph{total time}, that is $T_M(x,\sharp A(x))$, is similar to what is used for the complexity of decision problems.
-Since the number of solutions can be exponential with regard to the \emph{input}, it is more relevant to give the total time as a function of the combined size of the \emph{input and output}.
-In particular, algorithms with a total time polynomial in the number of solutions and the size of the instance are said to be \emph{output polynomial}. $\OutputP$ is the class of problems that can be solved in by an output polynomial algorithm.
+\subparagraph{Enumeration process and delay.} To measure the quality of enumeration of algorithm, we can consider the \emph{total time} it takes to enumerate all solutions.
+Since the number of solutions can be exponential in the \emph{input} size, it is more relevant to give the total time as a function of the combined size of the \emph{input and output}.
 However, this notion does not capture the dynamic nature of an enumeration algorithm.
-When generating all solutions is already too long, we want to be able to generate at least some solutions.
+When generating all solutions already takes too long, we want to be able to generate at least some solutions.
 Hence, we should measure (and bound) the total time used to produce a given number of solutions.
-This dynamic version of the total time is called \emph{incremental time}.
-Given an enumeration problem $A$, we say that a machine $M$ solves $\enum{A}$ in incremental time $f(i)g(n)$ if on every input $x$, and for all $i \leq \sharp A(x)$, $T_M(x,i) \leq f(i)g(|x|)$.

-For robustness, we may separate the preprocessing $T_M(x,1)$ from the rest of the computation, then it is not taken into account in the incremental time: for all $x$ and $i$, $T_M(x,i) -T_M(x,1) \leq f(i)g(|x|)$.
-In that case, the preprocessing time is explicitly specified and in this article, it is always polynomial in the input.
+To this end, we introduce a few notions of delay.
+It is useful to introduce these notions for a process that does not depend on an input $x$, so we start by abstracting the computation of an enumeration algorithm into the following setting.